Skills

 • expose-all mode: All tools from all skills are immediately available to the agent.

-• on-demand mode: When calling setup_tools({"skills": ["web-researcher"]}}), CAPA returns the schemas for brave_search and web_scrape.
+• on-demand mode: When calling setup_tools({"skills": ["web-researcher"]}}), CAPA returns the schemas for brave.search and web_scrape.
 The agent then uses call_tool to invoke them.

-Adding Skills from GitHub
+Adding Skills from GitHub or Registries

 Use the capa add command to quickly add skills:

-# Add from GitHub
+# Add a skill from GitHub (recursive search by directory name)

 capa add vercel-labs/agent-skills@web-researcher